magsenche/hanazono/docs/notes/ai/transformers.md

 ### Positonal encoding
 ![](fig/transformers_positional_encoding_add.png)![](fig/transformers_positional_encoding.png)

+### Encoder
+Encoder models are best suited for tasks requiring an understanding of the full sentence, such as sentence classification, named entity recognition (and more generally word classification), and extractive question answering.

 ### Decoder
+Decoder models are best suited for tasks involving text generation.

 Works as an autoregressive tools: for a given token, it takes all previous outputs as inputs + the ouptput of the decoder.